Original Article

 migrants.
 But the migrant labourers had no shelter, nor any help. (p.
 3-4)

-comprises environmental settings that indirectly affect individuals, including
+The exosystem comprises environmental settings that indirectly

-institutions, government policies, and infrastructural mechanisms that
+affect individuals, including institutions, government policies, and

-influence people’s lives even though they may not be in direct interaction with
+infrastructural mechanisms that influence people’s lives even though they may

-them.
-The migration prompted by the epidemic and the ensuing hunger faced by
+not be in direct interaction with them.
+The migration prompted by the epidemic

-Kamble’s father and other migrants reflect macro-level conditions shaped by
+and the ensuing hunger faced by Kamble’s father and other migrants reflect

-state and societal responses.
-The government’s initiation of construction work
+macro-level conditions shaped by state and societal responses.
+The government’s

-is an institutional response existing at the exosystem level - providing
+initiation of construction work is an institutional response existing at the exosystem level - providing employment opportunities to

-employment opportunities to migrants as a form of relief.
-While this
+migrants as a form of relief.
+While this intervention is indirect, it

-intervention is indirect, it significantly impacts migrants’ survival, linking
+significantly impacts migrants’ survival, linking structural policy actions to

-structural policy actions to individual and familial survival.
-The epidemic and
+individual and familial survival.
+The epidemic and the resulting migration

-orchestrate movement and hardship beyond direct control of individuals,
+hardship beyond direct control of individuals, revealing the interplay between

-experiences of hunger and displacement.
-Thus, the narrative encapsulates how
+institutional frameworks and personal experiences of hunger and displacement.

-institutional and policy environments (exosystem) intersect with the lived
+Thus, the narrative encapsulates how institutional and policy environments (exosystem) intersect with the lived realities of Dalit

-chances within broader socio-political contexts.
-Thus, the exosystem highlights
+socio-political contexts.
+Thus, the exosystem

-how institutional casteism and policy apathy intersect to sustain
+highlights how institutional casteism and policy apathy intersect to sustain

 intergenerational hunger patterns, marking hunger as a systemic, socially